Frequently Asked Questions

 • Damage is also caused by chemical and sewerage runoff as well as silt runoff

-• Hundreds of thousands of beach-goers worldwide contribute to the problem by using sunscreen lotions that wash off while swimming over coral reefs.
+• Hundreds of thousands of beach-goers worldwide contribute to the problem by using unsafe sunscreen that is toxic to corals.

 What if I get hurt while on the dive trip?